Lance-Cruz/fpga-vga-verilog/index.md

 ### **Code Adaptation**

-For my code adaptation I did the following, take for example the first row of my design which would be 90 to 110 rows.
-Then I would use the column variable ranging from 170 to 470 in increments of 20 to fill in with what colour I wanted it to be.
+For my code adaptation I did the following, check if I'm in within a certain range of rows and, then check the range of columns to fill in the colour.
+Take for example the first row of my design which would be at row 90 to 110.
+Then I would use the column variable that would range from 170 to 470 and in increments of 20 fill in with what colour I wanted it to be.
 The first row had the first 5 blocks as white, then the next 5 are black, and then the last 5 are white.

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/CodeAdaptCalc.jpg">

+Here I calculated the what position and colours the first two rows of my design would be.

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/CodeAdaptCode.png">

+Here is the first row of my design in code.

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.